Europe urges Trump to honor Iran nuclear deal

 The deal is one of several foreign policy issues where Europe's most powerful economies stand in opposition to the Trump administration.
 European countries are banking on the deal, as many began investing in Iran after the sanctions were lifted.

-But the European diplomats are not alone, and appear to have allies in Trump's own camp.
-Trump's top national security advisers are encouraging him to renew the waivers, US officials told CNN.
+But the European diplomats appear to have allies in Trump's own camp.
+US officials told CNN that the President's top national security advisers are encouraging him to renew the waivers.

-The President, however, is known to often ignore his counsel on foreign policy issues, and it was not clear Thursday whether he had yet made a decision ahead of the deadline.
+Trump however, is known to often ignore his counsel on foreign policy issues, and it was not clear Thursday whether he had yet made a decision.

 It will be politically difficult for him to to walk away from the deal without proving Iran has violated the agreement.
 His decision is also further complicated by recent mass anti-government protests in Iran, made up mostly of youths complaining of economic hardship.
 Trump openly supported those protesters on Twitter.

-UK Foreign Secretary Boris Johnson reiterated that Iran had not violated the deal, citing the International Atomic Energy Agency's assessment, and called the agreement a "considerable diplomatic accomplishment."
+UK Foreign Secretary Boris Johnson insisted that Iran had not violated the deal, citing the International Atomic Energy Agency's assessment.
+He called the agreement a "considerable diplomatic accomplishment."

 "I want to stress that I don't think anybody has so far produced a better alternative as a way of preventing the Iranians from going ahead with the acquisition of its nuclear capability," he said, challenging the deal's opponents to come up with a better solution.